U.S. Figure Skating has updated its testing names and structure. Learn more:

 Figure Skating Levels

-How to Test
+How To Test

 - Submit a competition protocol from a sanctioned U.S. Figure Skating competition.
-The latter option is available for free skate, pairs and free dance tests at the juvenile-senior levels and select adult levels.
-Adults are able to test in the adult testing structure.
+This option is available for free skate, pairs and free dance tests at the juvenile-senior levels and select adult levels.

 The qualifications and standards for all tests are specified in the current version of the U.S. Figure Skating Rulebook.